sightsdev/sights/docs/config_schema.md

 - `type`: the type of sensor (i.e. the model name)
 - `enabled`: whether or not the sensor is enabled
 - `name`: fancy display name
 - `frequency`: how often the sensor is polled (in seconds)

 Some sensors will have an additional options such as an `address` option to set the I²C address.

 ## `debug`

+`log_level`

+Takes one of the following string values, to specify the log types that are shown in the log file and log window.
+Anything lower than the specified level is not logged.

+- `critical`
+- `error`
+- `warning`
+- `info` (_default_)
+- `debug`

 `print_messages`

-Print any messages received from the interface to the console.
+Log any messages received from the interface, and any data received from the sensors to be sent to the interface.